 For Sunday morning and Winter Camp, your child will still be part of Children’s Ministry, participating in our Get Real program and going to camp at Forest Home.
 For mid-week, 6th graders will no longer be part of Beach Club, but will join the Junior High Ministry, and get the opportunity to know other students and leaders.

-- Sunday Mornings begin in the worship service with family at 9:30 & 11:15 am.
+- Sunday Mornings begin in the worship service with family at 9:30 and 11:15 am.
 Kids are dismissed during the children’s dismissal to meet their leaders on the patio.

 - Winter Camp is at Forest Home with Children’s Ministry (dates TBD)